demisto/content/Packs/AzureStorageContainer/Integrations/AzureStorageContainer/AzureStorageContainer_description.md

 A new window will appear with the SAS token.

 Copy and paste the SAS token.
-It's only be displayed once and can't be retrieved once the window is closed.
+Note it will only be displayed once and can't be retrieved once the window is closed.